openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-The number of sockets entered during preconnect is invalid.
+The number of sockets provided during preconnect is invalid.

 **Possible Causes**

-The number of sockets entered is less than or equal to 0 or greater than 6.
+The number of sockets provided is less than or equal to 0, or greater than 6.

 **Resolution Steps**

-Ensure the socket count is greater than 0 and less than or equal to 6.
+Ensure the number of sockets is greater than 0 and less than or equal to 6.

 ## 17100014 Type and Value Mismatch